spatialos/gdk-for-unity/docs/setup-and-installing.md

 ### Sign up for a SpatialOS account

-You'll need a SpatialOS account in order to run the SpatialOS GDK for Unity.
-Follow [this link](https://improbable.io/get-spatialos) to sign up for free.
+In order to run the SpatialOS GDK for Unity, sign up for a [SpatialOS account](https://improbable.io/get-spatialos) for free.

 ### Set up your machine